estherkey/estherkey/README.md

 I love the challenge of uncovering hidden trends through programming, knowing that my work can directly drive innovative healthcare solutions.

-👩🏻‍💻 I’m currently working on projects that map mock CRF data into SDTM/ADaM datasets using SAS.
+👩🏻‍💻 I’m currently working on enhancing my programming skills through various personal and collaborative projects.
+I'm diving into data visualization, data processing (including extraction and manipulation), and predictive modeling using both R and SAS.
+I'm also working on projects that map mock CRF data into SDTM/ADaM datasets using SAS.

 🌱 I’m also diving into R Shiny to create interactive visualizations — and eager to learn more about clinical reporting in R!